Homemade Waffles Recipe

 Instructions

 • Stir in the vanilla and cinnamon, and blend vigorously with a whisk until you have a nice, smooth batter.
+You can also use a high speed hand mixer or blender if you prefer.

-Waffles cooking on a waffle iron.
+Cooked waffles on a waffle maker.

 Notes